 Fact #5: Consistency is king

-Losing weight with semaglutide means pacing yourself.
+Losing weight with GLP-1 means pacing yourself.
 If you stay consistent and do what’s instructed, you most likely will see results.
 Give yourself time to adjust—and celebrate each win as it comes.

-If you think a weight loss medication like semaglutide might be right for you, chat with a ReflexMD Wellness Advisor now or take our short quiz to see if you qualify.
+If you think a weight loss medication like GLP-1 might be right for you, chat with a ReflexMD Wellness Advisor now or take our short quiz to see if you qualify.